taranis-ai/taranis-ai/src/core/tests/playwright/README.md

 ```

 Other flags:
+- `--e2e-admin` - end to end tests of admin section; generate pictures for documentation (also User sections)
 - `--produce-artifacts` - record a video (save to `src/core/tests/playwright/videos`)
 - `--highlight-delay=<float>` - control time (seconds) to highlight elements in the video (`default=2`)
 - `-s` - see all logs on stdout